- PhD: History, University of Rochester, Rochester, NY, 2020

 - BA: History and Political Science, Syracuse University, Syracuse, NY, 2008

 Travel and service inform my teaching and desire to help students think globally.
-I have been to 37 countries on five continents and lived abroad for more than three years nonconsecutively in Poland, Germany, and France.
-As a former Captain in the US Army Reserve, I deployed to northern Afghanistan in 2013-2014, serving as a NATO liaison officer within the German Bundeswehr Headquarters and as an Afghan Army and Police Engineer Advisor.
-In part for establishing a trade school for Afghan police, I was awarded the Bronze Star Medal.
+I have been to 41 countries on five continents and lived abroad for more than three years nonconsecutively in Poland, Germany, and France.
+As a former officer in the US Army Reserve, I deployed to northern Afghanistan in 2013-2014, serving as a NATO liaison officer within the German Bundeswehr Headquarters and as an Afghan Army and Police Engineer Advisor.
+For helping establish a trade school for Afghan police, I was awarded the Bronze Star Medal.

 Please contact me if you are interested in AU’s History or Global Studies programs.
 I’m happy to supervise an independent study or senior thesis project.
-Feel free to reach out.
+If you're thinking about AU's Study Abroad or Army ROTC programs, feel free to reach out!

 - HIST 107: The World in the 20th Century

 - GLBS 101: Intro to Global Studies

-- HIST 300: Ukraine: Between Putin and Trump
+- HIST 320: Ukraine: Between Putin and the West

 - HIST 340: Southern Africa between Mandela and Mugabe